wballard/VariableSky/api.markdown

 ### href
 The `Link` is to this `href` path.
 Used for self reference.

+### val
+The current value of the link, as replicated from the server.

 ### save()
 Save a new value to a link, this **replaces** the existing value, notifies the server, and then replicates to all clients.